Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

+The separation between objects and particles may not exist, and all things are equal to zero as a single indivisible unit.

+<br /><br />

+Interestingly, we can form a quantum of light from a single whole unit in quantum fluctuations from zero out of the singularity.
+At the same time, energy conservation remains true, and all should add to zero.

+<br /><br />

+These quantum fluctuations can merge and branch, creating emergent properties and interactions, making galaxies and universes.

+<br /><br />

-It seems everything spans from this super force from zero as a single invisible unit, which you can call the Big Bang or whatever you like.
+Everything spans from zero in quantum fluctuation and remains as a single invisible unit, which you can call the Big Bang.

+<br /><br />

+I will keep this section as simple as possible so everyone can understand it and leave out interpretations that delve into the concepts of multiverse theory.

 <br /><br />